-The EEB annual work programme and multi-annual strategic plan rely on the advice and input of our member organisations for content, direction and adoption at the General Assembly.
-In our Working group meetings and Board meetings, decision-making is conducted according to clearly defined policy processes of open information, impartiality and independence.
+The EEB annual work programme and multi-annual strategic plan rely on the input of our member organisations, being adopted by the General Assembly.
+In our Working group meetings and Board meetings, decision-making is conducted according to transparent, clearly defined procedures.

 In 2014, the EEB undertook a lengthy process in collaboration with the Staff and the Board to develop a Long-term Strategy to succeed the 2010-2014 Strategy.
 The Strategy was discussed by the General Assembly at the 2014 AGM and a mandate given to the Board to incorporate the input, further develop and finalize the Strategy.
+In October 2016, following a lengthy process of additional consultations involving the Staff, Board and full membership in 2015-2016, the EEB adopted a Medium Term Strategy covering the years 2016-2019.
 The Strategy embraces policy, communication and organisational development.
 It lays out the EEB vision and goals as well as the modus operandi for members and staff to work together with other stakeholders to bring about environmental and sustainability policy change.

 We take the responsibility to encourage and support our member organisations to respect high standards of accountability in their own operations.
-At the 2014 EEB AGM members were informed about the INGO Charter and its added value.

-The EEB underpins our commitment to further strengthen our own standards of transparency and accountability by linking to our accountability reports on our home page, as well as by using the Charter's logo.
+The EEB underpins its commitment to further strengthen its standards of transparency and accountability by linking to our accountability reports on our home page, as well as by using the Charter's logo.
 While further progress is needed to develop reporting indicators and publicise evidence, the EEB is working towards building an accountability evidence bank that will be understandable, meaningful and accessible to all stakeholders.
-Membership of the INGO Charter and publication of this report is a significant step for an EU-NGO toward improving and communicating organisational accountability.
+Membership of Accountable Now and publication of this report is a significant step for an EU-NGO toward improving and communicating organisational accountability.

-Brussels, 30 June 2016
+Brussels, 30 December 2016